sass/sass-site/source/documentation/index.md

 Anywhere behavior differs between versions or implementations, the documentation includes a compatibility indicator like this:

-{% compatibility 'dart: true', 'libsass: 3.6.0', 'ruby: false', 'feature: Feature Name' %}{% endcompatibility %}
+{% compatibility 'dart: true', 'libsass: "3.6.0"', 'ruby: false', 'feature: "Feature Name"' %}{% endcompatibility %}

 Implementations with a "✓" fully support the feature in question, and implementations with a "✗" don't support it all.
 Implementations with a version number started supporting the feature in question at that version.
 Implementations can also be marked as "partial":

-{% compatibility 'dart: true', 'libsass: partial', 'ruby: false' %}
+{% compatibility 'dart: true', 'libsass: "partial"', 'ruby: false' %}
   Additional details go here.
 {% endcompatibility %}